 Day 6: Santander-Bilbao-Burgos

 After breakfast on board, we will arrive to Bilbao, a surprising city.
 City Tour includes the Guggenheim Museum.
 (Note: if you wish more time in the museum, please advise your guide and go straight to the museum.
 Also note on westbound departures, the Guggenheim Museum visit is only possible in July & August.)
 Lunch on board the train, a highlight of the journey.
-In the afternoon, we approad Villasana de Mena (Burgos), where we have dinner and overnight.
+In the afternoon, we approach Villasana de Mena (Burgos), where we have dinner and overnight.

 Day 7: Villasana de Mena-Cistierna